Mount

 Native mounts use driver-dependent technologies to achieve the high performance.
 They are only available in the following cases:

-- On QEMU, the they are implemented with 9P.
+• On QEMU, where they are implemented with 9P.